Q: What do genital warts look like?

 Q: Are there any circumstances under which a genital wart can become a cancer?

 A: A classic genital wart that is a mixed infections containing both high and low risk strains of HPV can progress into a cancer or pre-cancer.
-This is why a woman who has genital warts needs to continue to be monitored.
+Women and men with mixed infections need to continue to be monitored.